mananomartinez/cribl_interview/README.md

 This assignment can be broken up into multiple milestones that, following a specific sequence, can yield the desired results.
 The following sections outline what each of these milestones are

 #### Access log data
-This is the most important step because it provides the data that the next steps will manipulate and return to the caller of an endpoint.

-The code will query each and every single file, recursing into directories, and pull every line of logs.
-The data for each file will be aggregated into an array to maintain the order in which the log entry arrive when converting to JSON.
+The data for a specific file will be aggregated into an array where the order in which the log entry have been added is maintained before converting to JSON.

-Additionally, performance can be an issue when there is a large number of files that need to be parsed.
-This is particularly important for REST requests that can and will timeout if the process of loading the data is long-lived.

-To expedite processing of data, each log file within the `/var/log` directory will be read in parallel using a multi-processing approach.

 #### Return logs for specific file
 In order to support this case easily, the general purpose log parsing and aggregation code will be modular so that it can either be called directly from an endpoint with a file name or called from another function that is in charge of going over all files in a directory.